JureFabjan/aba-analysis/README.md

 py -m venv .venv
 ```

-Once you ensured these prerequisites, install the required packages using the provided requirements.txt:
+Once you ensured these prerequisites, install the required packages using the provided *requirements.txt*:
 ```
 pip install -r requirements.txt
 ```